Seasonal Fruit Crisp with Walnut Date Topping

 1. Preheat oven to 350 F.

-4. In a large bowl, put the peaches, berries, cornstarch, lemon juice, and brown sugar and toss until the fruit is evenly coated.
+4. In a large bowl, put the fruit, lemon juice, brown sugar, and arrowroot and toss until the fruit is evenly coated.
 Taste and add a little more brown sugar if the fruit is fairly tart.
-Transfer to a baking pan large enough that the fruit approaches the top, such as an 8-inch square or round pan, a 7×9-inch rectangular pan, or an oval casserole.
+Transfer to an 8×8 or 7×9-inch baking pan or similar sized an oval dish.
 Sprinkle the Crisp Topping over the fruit.

 6. Serve as is or with a scoop of ice cream or dollop of my Yogurt Whipped Cream or Crème Fraîche Whipped Cream (see notes).